The home of "Tech Talk Tuesdays"

 READ MORE >It’s back-to-school time and an ideal time to readdress screen time at home.
 Ahhhhh, so not easy!
 When we approach emotionally triggering topics with our kids, having a road map, including specific things to say, can be extremely helpful.
 I know all too well that without those things, my reactive brain can take over, and everything can go sideways.
 Eleven years now into studying the intersection of biology, psychology, communication science, and parenting screen time, I offer my top 3 steps for creating new or cementing existing tech time policies as back-to-school kicks off.

-READ MORE >One thing that is key in our work together is ensuring we include the voices of young people — something that, of course, is present in the Screenagers film trilogy.
+READ MORE >One thing that is key in our work together is ensuring we include the voices of young people — something that, of course, is present in the Screenagers film series.
 Their input is crucial, and that is why I have 2 important questions for us to ask them as they transition back to school.
-As you know, I am particularly focused on improving our kids' mental health, especially in the aftermath of COVID.
+As you know, I am particularly focused on improving our kids' mental health.
 One major lever is decreasing personal devices in schools.
 Below are the two top questions

 READ MORE >There are more opportunities than ever before — via screens — that can cause micro and macro moments of jealousy in our lives.
 (I will use the words “jealousy” and "envy" interchangeably even though I have meaty discussions about the nuanced differences).
 For example, these days, a teen may learn that the loner 9th-grade boy down the block is actually a TikTok star getting loads of attention and brand deals.
 Gone are the days when one had to be a Scott Baio to get all that attention.
 Today a teen might see, via Snap Maps, that the “it” girl from last year at school is spending loads of time with the boy she likes.
 Gone are the days when seeing such a thing meant you were in the same location.
 Or, a teen might see via a Snapchat story that the “cool crowd” were out at the park drinking alcohol.
 The teen might not be into drinking, but just seeing all the photos of the night can forge jealous feelings.
 Jealousy is a big, broad, and bullish topic worthy of discussing today.